SmashedFrenzy16/100-Repositories/README.md

-# 100-Repositories
+# 100 Repositories ✨
-Thank you all for helping me get to 100 repositories on GitHub!
+On January 23rd 2022 I reached 100 repositories on GitHub.
+Thank you all for helping me get to this number of repos!
+I could not have got this without the help of [CodeMaster7000](https://github.com/CodeMaster7000) and all of you guys who motivated me and gave me ideas for GitHub repositories!
+So to conclude with, a really big thanks to CodeMaster7000 and the general public of this world for helping me get to 100 repositories!
+This is a really big achievement that I have got to and I hope that I can get to 1000 in the near future with all of your help!